Frequently Asked Questions About COVID-19

-Certain groups are more susceptible to getting COVID-19 and suffering serious complications.
+People of any age can get Covid-19, even healthy young adults.
+However, certain groups are more susceptible to getting COVID-19 and suffering serious complications.
 Older adults and people who have serious chronic medical conditions such as heart disease, diabetes and lung disease are at a higher risk.
 If you fall into the high-risk category, it’s especially important to take extra precautions and practice social distancing to prevent contracting the coronavirus.

 What if I’m pregnant — am I at higher risk?

 The overall risk of COVID-19 during pregnancy is low.
 However, pregnant women may be at an increased risk for severe illness from COVID-19 contraction and may be at an increased risk for adverse outcomes, such as preterm birth.
 Pregnant women should take increased preventative steps like frequent handwashing, practicing social distancing and wearing a mask.

 Despite the pandemic, pregnant women should still continue their scheduled health care appointments during and after pregnancy.
 Talk to your health care provider about you and your baby’s safety.
 If you are concerned about attending appointments due to COVID-19, ask your healthcare provider what they are doing to minimize spread of COVID-19.